-This dissertation aims in the development an agent-based platform for simulation and validation, and the applicability of multi-agent systems in a military simulations context.
-Given a certain configuration - positioning of defense maritime assets - it's important evaluate its effectiveness in protecting a certain protected region or infrastructure, respecting the communication protocols and strategies that represent the real life protection.
-This dissertation was developed on the scope of SAFEPORT project proposed by NATO, being framed in a large context constituted by several independent modules with distinct functions, in which a modular communication is a requisite.
+The goal of this dissertation is to study the applicability of multi-agent systems in a military simulations context by the development of an agent-based platform for simulation and validation.
+Given a certain configuration - positioning of assets - it's important evaluate its effectiveness in protecting a certain region or infrastructure, knowing the communication protocols and strategies that represent the real life protection.

+This work has been developed within the scope of the SAFEPORT project, currently in execution under the "Defence Against Terrorism Program of Work" (DAT-POW) of NATO, which aims to develop a Decision Support System to aid in the definition of the best strategies for the protection of harbors or expeditionary fleets.
+This DSS is composed of several independent modules with distinct functions, in which a modular communication is a requirement.